dominopizzaaaa/govtech-multimodal-ai/README.md

 To improve accuracy, I researched different CPU and GPU-based models to process images and extract text.
 This repository contains my journey through different approaches.

+I will first discuss CPU processing, then GPU
 ---

-## 1. My Initial Approach: CPU Processing
+## CPU Processing
 At first, I wanted to test image OCR using only CPU resources.
 Since my laptop does not have a GPU, I looked for efficient methods to extract text without requiring heavy computation.

 ### Steps I Took